UMRATE/Gen3D-Traffic-Sign/README.md

 A complete step-by-step workflow for running the synthetic environment is summarized below.
 Full methodological details will be provided once the accompanying manuscript completes peer review.

 1. **Preparing the Virtual Environment**
-   To execute the DatasetGenerator scripts, a Unity project must be set up with a compatible 3D city model.
+   To execute the DatasetGenerator scripts, a Unity project must be set up with a compatible 3D city model：
    a.
 Create a new Unity project.
    b.
 Import the city scene from the Sketchfab into Unity.
    c.
 Import the DatasetGenerator folder from this repository into the Unity Assets/ directory.